Panmoni/yapbay/docs/plan.md

 ## Roadmap

+- create some views in mathesar, get a handle on that https://db.panmoni.com/db/7/schemas/2200/tables/22638/30
 - Can we use mobileofferlist, desktopoffertabe and offerpagination in other listings pages?
 - useUserAccount for Account Page?
 - make sure RPC is efficient, maybe cache some of them.. run it through a redis?
+- integrate thirdweb as backup or even primary RPC https://thirdweb.com/team/panmoni/YapBay-90f2e3

 - localization Spanish first
 - tg bot full trade interface